 This is unusual, so do these simple checks:

-For electricity, turn off your power supply at the fuse box.
-Check if the electricity meter is still recording usage-it should’ve stopped.
+For electricity, turn off your power supply by carefully locating your fuse box – if it’s in a dark or awkward place, use a battery-operated torch.
+Providing there are no signs of damage to it (cracked or burnt covers), use the switch to turn the electricity off.
+Check if the electricity meter is still recording usage - it should’ve stopped.
 If it hasn’t it is likely to be faulty.

 For gas, turn off any gas heating and gas appliances.
 Turn one appliance back on for a few minutes - such as a gas ring on a cooker.
 The meter should record a few units in that time-if it’s more, it could be faulty.